cnoork/lorasensors2homeassistant/README.md

 ```

-Don't forget after Deplay to activate it by a click on "timestamp".
+Don't forget after Deploy to activate it by a click on "timestamp".
 Now the flow will try to process the data and we can check the result at the end of processing integrations, currently it is "debug integration button".
 In the message you can see which key's are available for configuration.
 Depend on what kind of device it is to configure the apportiate integration ("sensor", "binary_sensor", "climate" etc).

 The config for example temprature:
   sensor: {